Amherst College Party Policy

 No. However, residents are expected to follow all community standards found in the Student Code of Conduct and to make a responsible effort to maintain safety for guests at private parties, including managing safe attendance levels and addressing unsafe intoxication of guests.
 All residents who hold private parties (including all members of a suite) are held to the same expectations as registered Party Sponsors.

 There are two party options from which to choose.

-◦ These registrations are overseen and approved by respective Assistant Directors of Residential Life.
+◦ These registrations are overseen and approved by the Office of Student Affairs.

 - Community: Larger Party | Potential for more than 100+ guests in Appropriate Venues | 1.
 Alcohol-Free or 2. with Amherst College-Approved Beer/Wine Servers |

 ◦ These registrations are overseen and approved by the Office of Student Activities in conjunction with the sponsors and the Office of Residential Life (if taking place in a residence hall)

 Parties with more than 99 guests trigger the requirements of the Commonwealth of Massachusetts Crowd Manager Law which requires the presence of a certified Crowd Manager.
 This requirement can be facilitated through the Office of Student Activities.

 Registering parties is now easier than ever on the campus’ Virtual EMS page.
 There are two templates you may choose from in the Reservations tab of the site: